 A number of states have enacted both disclosure and registration requirements for franchisors to meet independent of the FTC rule.
 In these states, it is incumbent upon franchisors to comply with the requirements as noted in the various laws.
 If franchisors do not comply with the requirements, they may be subject to liability.
 A number of states prohibit the use of misleading devices, misrepresentation s, and concealment of information that would be important for franchisees to know about the opportunity.
 In these states, actions can be brought for such statutory violations.
 An experienced franchise attorney can advise you as to whether any of these various state laws may be applicable to your particular situation.
 The fact that you do not reside in the state that does not have such a law, does not automatically mean that you may not be able to be afforded the protection of the franchisor’s home state franchise statutes.
 Therefore it is important for you to obtain the advice and counsel of an experienced franchise attorney.

 A number of states also have franchise relationship statutes which govern the termination and non-renewal of franchises.
 Thus, a franchisor who refuses to renew a franchisee for reasons are not permitted under the law, may be subject to an action for violation of the franchise relationship statute.
 Again, it is important for franchisees to consult with experienced franchise attorneys to determine what protections may be afforded under various state relationship laws.
 Finally, there does exist state and/or federal legislation governing specific types of franchises including alcohol distributors, automobile dealers, farm equipment dealers, petroleum dealers, and wholesale distributors.
-An experienced franchise attorney can be consulted as to the applicability of such statutes.6.
-My franchisor has asked me to sign a release, is that a good idea?
+An experienced franchise attorney can be consulted as to the applicability of such statutes.

 If you bring a dispute to the attention of a franchisor, and the franchisor makes any accommodations whatsoever to meet the complaint, it will generally ask for a release of claims.
 A release of claims is simply a contract that provides that you are giving up any and all claims – generally from the beginning of time to the date of the release -- regarding the franchise.
 It is almost never a good idea to enter into a release of claims prior to discussing the matter with an experienced franchise attorney.
 The risk that you run is that, while resolving the matter at hand, there may be other issues involved in the operation of your franchise that you are either unaware of or think that you may be able to work through but do not have the benefit of adequate information in making that assessment.
 As a consequence, you may be giving up valuable claims for little or no consideration.
-Again, it is extremely important when faced with the insistence of the franchisor of signing a release that you obtain counsel from an experienced franchise attorney.7.
-My franchise agreement contains an arbitration clause, what are my options?
+Again, it is extremely important when faced with the insistence of the franchisor of signing a release that you obtain counsel from an experienced franchise attorney.

 Arbitration clauses and franchise agreements have given rise to vast amounts of collateral litigation surrounding franchise disputes.
 Franchisors often put arbitration clauses in their franchise agreements as a way to discourage the filing of complaints and insert one-sided terms that will advantage the franchisor in any ultimate dispute.
 However, just because the franchisor has inserted these arbitration provisions and one-sided terms into the franchise agreement does not necessarily mean they are enforceable.
 An experienced franchise attorney will be able to help guide you in terms of what is or is not enforceable and what may be properly challenged in a court of law.
 Attorneys unfamiliar with the nuances of arbitration agreements and other onerous provisions may not be aware of the fact that these agreements can effectively be challenged in a court of law if the proper procedures and arguments are presented.
-The attorneys at Lagarias & Napell, LLP are experienced in reviewing various terms of franchise agreements and in particular arbitration clauses with an eye toward maintaining the actions in a court of law wherever feasible.8.
-What is the statute of limitations in a franchise case?
+The attorneys at Lagarias, Napell & Dillon, LLP are experienced in reviewing various terms of franchise agreements and in particular arbitration clauses with an eye toward maintaining the actions in a court of law wherever feasible.

 The statute of limitations is generally speaking, the time period within which a lawsuit must be brought or be forever barred.
 Many of you may be familiar with the statute of limitations in a personal injury case.
 In California, for example, a person injured in an automobile accident has two years from the date of the accident to sue or their claim will be forever barred.
 In franchise cases, the statute of limitations will be dependent upon and differ for the specific causes of action that are being claimed.
 Virtually every state will have set forth statute of limitations either generally or in specific laws.
 Depending upon the state you live in, you will need to check what the statute of limitations are with respect to your particular claims.
 Franchise laws have differing statutes of limitation and each law must be considered on its own and according to its own terms.
 An experienced franchise attorney can help you determine the applicable statute of limitations.

 One of the most important things you can do when consulting an attorney, is tell them about when you became aware that you were injured on account of the franchisors conduct.
-You may have the best franchise lawsuit in the world but if you do not file before the applicable statute of limitations has run, it will be worthless.9.
-How much is my case worth?
+You may have the best franchise lawsuit in the world but if you do not file before the applicable statute of limitations has run, it will be worthless.

-Lagarias & Napell, LLP are not bankruptcy attorneys.
+Lagarias, Napell & Dillon, LLP are not bankruptcy attorneys.
 Generally speaking, when bankruptcy is filed, the trustee of the bankruptcy estate becomes the owner of all the assets of the bankrupt person or entity and this would include any filed or potential lawsuits.
-As estate property, the trustee has the option of prosecuting the case, settling the lawsuit with the franchisor with or without your consent, or abandoning the lawsuit back to you.11.
-Can I join my case with other franchisees?
+As estate property, the trustee has the option of prosecuting the case, settling the lawsuit with the franchisor with or without your consent, or abandoning the lawsuit back to you.

 Joining with other franchisees in a lawsuit over common claims is generally possible and is good way to spread the costs of prosecuting such an action.
 When multiple clients are suing the same defendant, there may be conflicts of interests presented between the clients.
 We cannot represent a group of clients against a franchisor without obtaining the express consent and a waiver of conflicts of interest from each client.
 Also, some franchise agreements prohibit joining more than one franchisee in an action.
 In California, we have defeated such clauses.
 See Independent Ass'n of Mailbox Center Owners, Inc. v.
-Superior Court, 133 Cal.App.4th 396, 34 Cal.Rptr.3d 659 (2005).12.
-What should I bring to (or send in advance of ) my first meeting with you?
+Superior Court, 133 Cal.App.4th 396, 34 Cal.Rptr.3d 659 (2005).

 - Chronology of Events Written For Your Lawyer.
 Drafting a chronology of events is an excellent way to think about and describe the various factors involved in your case and is a great time saver for your attorney.
-If you choose to request Lagarias & Napell, LLP review your matter, we will provide you with a template for your chronology.
+If you choose to request Lagarias, Napell & Dillon, LLP review your matter, we will provide you with a template for your chronology.

 - Quality Control Reports.
 If your franchisor has provided you with periodic quality control reports or other feedback on your operations, please provide these.